William McAndrew: McAndrew's views on education and administration

 McAndrew's approach to school administration was influenced by Frederick Winslow Taylor, the founder of the scientific management movement.
 McAndrew placed great emphasis on efficiency in the operation of schools.
 McAndrew also placed great importance in instilling social efficiency in students, stating that it was his belief that that education's role was, "to produce a human, social unit, trained in accordance with his capabilities to the nearest approach to complete social efficiency possible in the time allotted."
-In Chicago, McAndrew was a proponent of pursuing a more practical curriculum, with deemphasizing classical studies and the teaching of the Latin language.
+In a 2015 article, Whet Moser of the Chicago magazine characterized this philosophy as in-line with the goals of the Commercial Club of Chicago, and his appointment as superintendent as having been illustrative of the club's influence on the city's schools.
+While leading Chicago's schools, McAndrew was a proponent of pursuing a more practical curriculum, with deemphasizing classical studies and the teaching of the Latin language.
 He also was a proponent of a more civics-focused curriculum.
 McAndrew also downplayed the importance of teaching abstract mathematics.

 In a 1932 speech, McAndrew voiced objection to the recitation of the "Pledge of Allegiance" in schools, considering it a meaningless gesture.
 He also criticized the portrayal of figures such as George Washington in history texts used in books, complaining that these texts removed the more human personality flaws of subjects in order to further elevate their portrayal of heroism.